vidhiya-saagar/spg/README.md

 # SPG App
 This project is an admin tool designed to digitize Suraj Prakash into a central database.
+You can find the [spg.dev](https://spg.dev/) front-end repo [over here](https://github.com/dsomel21/shaheedi-spg)

 ## Running Locally
 As of right now, this repo is public however the the database is not.